Arithmetic Coding

 Introduction

-There are two types of arithmetic coders, namely
+There are two common types of arithmetic coders:

 JPEG 2000 uses arithmetic coding [7].
 It is binary-adaptive arithmetic coding with integer arithmetic.
 Here, it is adaptive in the sense that contexts are formulated using the eight neighboring bits and these contexts are used in coding the bit-planes.
 Let us say that we have only two symbols “0” and “1”.
 Irrespective of the associated probabilities, we may fix a rule that “0” represents the left partition (we talk left and right because there are only two symbols) and “1” represents the right partition.
 The decoder also follows the same convention.
 In the case of JPEG2000, due to the implementation of the coder, the partitions are known as MPS (most probable symbol) and LPS (less probable symbol) but not “1” for right or so.
 The convention is used to facilitate the implementation of the coder but nothing else.